 “Thank you, Lady Amethyst,” said one, and the other nodded as well.
 They did as she ordered and were on their way.

 “Who are you here with, Amethyst?”
 Her uncle came to her side.
 “Why are your escorts leaving?
 And what are those trunks they’ve left behind?”

 “I’m here by myself, and they are leaving because I’ve dismissed them.
 They’re no longer needed.
 And in the trunks are my clothes and things I’ll need while I’m here.”

-“With the size of those trunks, you almost look as if you’re planning to stay for awhile,” he said with a laugh.
+“With the size of those trunks, you almost look as if you’re planning to stay for a while,” he said with a laugh.
 “Just like a woman, I suppose.
 But tell me, how will you get back?
-The roads are too dangerous to travel by yourself, unescorted.
-Is someone else coming to meet you to travel back to Blackpool?”
+The roads are too dangerous to travel by yourself unescorted.
+Is someone else coming to meet you to travel back with you to Blackpool?”

 She laughed and handed the wine to her uncle.
 “I am not leaving, Uncle Clement.
 I’m here to stay for a long while.”

 He looked at her with confusion on his brow.
 “What do you mean?”